laravel/framework/readme.md

 - Added `Auth::basicStateless` method for easier API integration with basic auth.
 - Renamed `Auth::stateless` and `Auth::basicStateless` to `Auth::once` and `Auth::onceBasic`.
 - Added named view implementation which was in Laravel 3.
 - Migrated entire session back-end to Symfony HttpFoundation Session.
-The `native` driver should now be used in place of the `cookie` driver.
-All other drivers are available and work the same.
+New `native` driver.
+All drivers are available and work the same.
 New sessions will not be backwards compatible after updating.
 - Renamed `Session::getToken` to `Session::token`.
 - Added a few more helper methods to the `Collection` class.
 - Removed `dropColumns` function.